jacobsilverman/techdegree-project-3/README.md

 # techdegree-project-3

+One of the reasons the code is long is I have used JS for styling, because conditional CSS styling only works if I force reload the page.
+Force reloading the page will also mean the user loses their progress when filling in the form so that isn't an option.
+If you can think of another way please let me know on the Team TreeHouse Slack group. or raise pull request, or hit me up via twitter @jacobsilverman.

-Project Instructions
+Project Instructions (9 steps)
-To complete this project, follow the instructions below.
-If you get stuck, ask a question in the community.

-9 steps

 1. Set focus on the first text field
-When the page loads, give focus to the first text field
+- When the page loads, give focus to the first text field

 2. ”Job Role” section of the form:
-A text field that will be revealed when the "Other" option is selected from the "Job Role" drop down menu.
+- A text field that will be revealed when the "Other" option is selected from the "Job Role" drop down menu.
-Give the field an id of “other-title,” and add the placeholder text of "Your Job Role" to the field.
+- Give the field an id of “other-title,” and add the placeholder text of "Your Job Role" to the field.

 3. ”T-Shirt Info” section of the form:
-For the T-Shirt color menu, only display the color options that match the design selected in the "Design" menu.
+- For the T-Shirt color menu, only display the color options that match the design selected in the "Design" menu.
-If the user selects "Theme - JS Puns" then the color menu should only display "Cornflower Blue," "Dark Slate Grey," and "Gold."
+- If the user selects "Theme - JS Puns" then the color menu should only display "Cornflower Blue," "Dark Slate Grey," and "Gold."
-If the user selects "Theme - I ♥ JS" then the color menu should only display "Tomato," "Steel Blue," and "Dim Grey."
+- If the user selects "Theme - I ♥ JS" then the color menu should only display "Tomato," "Steel Blue," and "Dim Grey."

 4. ”Register for Activities” section of the form:
-Some events are at the same time as others.
+- Some events are at the same time as others.
 If the user selects a workshop, don't allow selection of a workshop at the same date and time -- you should disable the checkbox and visually indicate that the workshop in the competing time slot isn't available.
-When a user unchecks an activity, make sure that competing activities (if there are any) are no longer disabled.
+- When a user unchecks an activity, make sure that competing activities (if there are any) are no longer disabled.
-As a user selects activities, a running total should display below the list of checkboxes.
+- As a user selects activities, a running total should display below the list of checkboxes.
 For example, if the user selects "Main Conference", then Total: $200 should appear.
 If they add 1 workshop, the total should change to Total: $300.

 5. Payment Info section of the form:
 Display payment sections based on the payment option chosen in the select menu